fpv-wtf/msp-osd/README.md

 Betaflight 4.4 has added native support for OSD in HD aspect ratio.

+There is a preset available: "OSD for Fpv.wtf, DJI O3, Avatar HD", once applied you can then skip ahead to configuring in the OSD tab.

-Use the following commands in the CLI tab:
+Or to configure manually, first enter the following commands in the CLI tab:

 ```
 set osd_displayport_device = MSP